Stone-Gelfand duality for metrically complete lattice-ordered groups: A first characterisation of the a-spaces fixed by the adjunction

-In this section, we provide a characterisation of the a-spaces fixed by the adjunction (\Cref{t:easy char fixed points on geom side}) as the ones that are isomorphic as a-spaces to $(K, \den)$ for some set $I$ and some compact subset $K$ of $\R^I$.
-In \Cref{t:char fixed points on geom side} we will give an abstract characterisation of these objects.
+In this section, we provide a first characterisation of the compact a-spaces fixed by the adjunction (\Cref{t:easy char fixed points on geom side}) as the ones that are isomorphic as a-spaces to $(K, \den)$ for some set $I$ and some compact subset $K$ of $\R^I$.
+Eventually, in \Cref{t:char fixed points on geom side} we will obtain an intrinsic characterisation of these objects.

 The next lemma is well known in several variants.
 For instance, for rings of continuous functions it goes back to Gelfand and Kolmogorov \cite[Lemma to Theorem I]{GelfandKolmogoroff1939}, who in turn cite the ground-breaking 1937 paper \cite{StoneBA} where Stone used a different structure.
 We need a (known) version for unital lattice-groups for which we are not aware of a suitable reference; we therefore include a proof.
 For $X$ a compact topological space we write $\Cc(X)$ for the $\ell$-group of continuous real-valued functions on $X$ with unit the function constantly equal to $1$.
 If $X$ is an a-space then $\C(X)$ is a unital $\ell$-subgroup of $\Cc(X)$. \begin{lemma} Let $X$ be a compact space and let $G$ be a unital $\ell$-subgroup of $\Cc(X)$.
 Suppose that for all distinct $x,y \in X$ there is $f \in G$ with $f(x) \neq f(y)$.
 Let $\varphi \colon G \to \R$ be an $\ell$-homomorphism that preserves $1$.
 Then there exists a unique $x \in X$ such that $\varphi$ is the evaluation at $x$ (i.e., for all $f \in G$, $\varphi(f) = f(x)$). \end{lemma} \begin{proof} Uniqueness follows from the fact that $G$ separates the points of $X$.